sandialabs/coek/lib/libcoek/doc/components_elementary.rst

 .. note::

-    This API supports the declaration of multiple objectives, though COEK solvers do not currently support multi-objective optimization:
+    This API supports the declaration of multiple objectives, though Coek solvers do not currently support multi-objective optimization:

     .. code:: C++

         // A single objective
-        auto a = model.add( coek::objective(2*x) );
+        auto a = model.add( coek::objective().expr(2*x) );
-        auto b = model.add( coek::objective("b", 2*x) );
+        auto b = model.add( coek::objective("b").expr(2*x) );

 Constraints
 -----------

-In COEK and POEK, constraints are not owned by a model, but they are typically associated with a model.
+In Coek and Poek, constraints are not owned by a model, but they are typically associated with a model.
-There are several forms of constraint expressions supported by COEK: inequalities, equalities and ranges.
+There are several forms of constraint expressions supported by Coek: inequalities, equalities and ranges.
 For example:

 .. code:: C++